A unified weighting framework for evaluating nearest neighbour classification: Background

 \subsection{Previous experiments}

-Despite the extensive literature on NN classification, there have only been a small number of experimental studies of distance-weighted NN.
-Working with 18 synthetic and real-life datasets, Wettschereck \cite{wettschereck94study} found that reciprocally weighted NN clearly outperforms unweighted NN for Euclidean distance, and that there is no clear difference between Euclidean and Boscovich distance.
-In his own comparison, Zavrel \cite{zavrel97empirical} additionally considered linear and Laplacian weights --- only linear weights clearly outperformed unweighted NN.
-While, as mentioned above, Hechenbichler \& Schliep \cite{hechenbichler04weighted} listed a number of possible weight kernels, they only evaluated linear and quartic weights, on a small number of datasets, without drawing any firm conclusions.
+Despite the extensive literature on NN classification, there have only been a small number of experimental evaluations of weights and distances.

+Working with 18 synthetic and real-life datasets, Wettschereck \cite{wettschereck94study} found that reciprocally linear distance-weights clearly outperform unweighted NN for Euclidean distance, and that there is no clear difference between Euclidean and Boscovich distance.
+Zavrel \cite{zavrel97empirical}, using cosine distance, additionally considered linear and Laplacian weights, but only linear weights clearly outperformed unweighted NN.
+Hechenbichler \& Schliep \cite{hechenbichler04weighted} only evaluated linear and biquadratic weights, on a small number of datasets, without drawing any firm conclusions.
 However, we note that they appear to obtain generally better results for Boscovich than for Euclidean distance.
+Gou et al. \cite{gou12new}, using Euclidean distance, found that their proposal outperforms both unweighted NN and linear distance-weights on twelve real-life datasets.
+Finally, the weights proposed by Gou et al. \cite{gou12new} also came out on top, along with linear and reciprocally quadratic distance-weights, in the extensive evaluations of time series classification conducted by Geler et al. \cite{geler16comparison,geler20weighted}.